 The company has been around for 100 years and many of the steps to produce the form are done by hand – just like they did a century ago.
 The company doesn’t accept credit cards, has an outdated looking website and virtually no social media presence.
 They don’t have to because they are just that in demand.

 At Mannequin Madness we periodically acquire “gently used” Wolf forms from our mannequin liquidations.
 If we have any you can find them under our used mannequin section.
-Do a search for Wolf and you will see a list of any Wolf forms we have, like these.

 If you want to be notified the next time we get Wolf forms in stock, sign up for our email list here.